jayabdulraman/Some-Data-Visualizations/README.md

 **football_matches.ipynb**

-I downloaded a data file in csv format named **results.csv** that records international matches of different countries whether friendly or tournaments, from 1872 to 2019, with the focus of exploration and analysis on the matches played by **Sierra Leone**.
+I downloaded a data file in csv format from https://www.kaggle.com, named **results.csv** that records international matches of different countries whether friendlies or tournaments, from 1872 to 2019, with the focus on explorating, visualiazing and analyzing the matches played by **Sierra Leone**.
 Exploration and visualization of results.csv includes Home wins, Home losses, Home Draws, Away wins, Away losses, Aways for Sierra Leone in a bar chart.
 Total Matches played by different countries in a bar chart and a whole host of other analysis.

 **Outputs**